tensorflow/gnn/tensorflow_gnn/models/graph_sage/README.md

 ## Maintenance and stability

-This code is experimental for now, with no promises of maintenance or stability, and no assigned maintainer.
-Use at your own risk.
+This code is being maintained together with the TF-GNN library.
+However, its API may change between library versions.